The Critical Role of Grind Size Consistency

 Great coffee brewing is almost a miracle.
 You will always get some bitterness, because two of the most important compounds in coffee are bitter.
 That’s caffeine and chlorogenic acid.
 But when you extract too much you will get bitter and tannic compounds that have no value for us as coffee lovers.

-The miracle of coffee is that there is a tipping point where you have extracted all the good stuff from the beans, but almost none of the useless bitter stuff.
-So when baristas create recipes, they brew dozens of cups, they taste them, and adjust various factors, so that we get that perfect tipping point, with their set of brewing variables.
+The miracle of coffee is that there is a precise tipping point where you have extracted all the good stuff from the beans, but almost none of the useless bitter stuff.
+So when professional baristas create recipes, they brew dozens of cups, they taste them, and adjust various factors, so that we get that perfect tipping point, with their set of brewing variables.

 Undesirable compounds dissolve slower than caffeine, chlorogenic acid, the various sugars and aromatic compounds in the beans.
 This is perfect, because we can just adjust our brew temperature and extraction time to avoid the extraction of the bitter compounds.
 But what happens when we have a mix of fine and coarse ground coffee?